PowerUpSkills/powerup-spotify-extractor/README.md

 - Make sure you copied the Client Secret correctly from your Spotify App settings

 **"Redirect URI mismatch"?**
-- Ensure your app has `https://localhost:8888/callback` as redirect URI
+- Ensure your app has `http://127.0.0.1:8080/callback` as redirect URI
-- Note: HTTPS is required, not HTTP
+- Note: Use the loopback IP `127.0.0.1`, not `localhost` (Spotify requirement)

 **Authentication issues?**
 - Delete `.spotify_cache` file and try again